 Nutrition: A healthy diet helps minimize cell loss in someone with Parkinson’s.
 Taking in antioxidants, like those found in blueberries, broccoli, spinach, green tea, beans, and certain kinds of nuts, can also help fight oxidative stress.

-Chewing/Swallowing: Those with Parkinson’s commonly experience complications with chewing and swallowing.
-Everyone caring for a person with Parkinson’s should learn how to do the Heimlich maneuver in the event the person begins to choke.
+Chewing/Swallowing: Chewing and swallowing problems are common in people with Parkinson’s disease.
+Everyone who cares for a person with Parkinson’s disease should learn how to perform the Heimlich maneuver in case the person begins to choke.

 Fall Prevention: Parkinson’s patients often have difficulty walking and balancing, so it’s essential to modify the home surroundings in order to avoid the risk of falling.
 Installing items like customized toilet seats and grab bars where appropriate, and removing obstructions throughout the home such as doorsills and throw rugs, is a good great place to begin.